-Web push notifications appear at the top or bottom of your browser’s window even if you were offline at the moment they were sent.
-They may be annoying, especially when accompanied by an alert, so you often want to disable them.
-If you run an online business, push notification is a great chance to rocket both conversions and sales.
-Discover more here.
+Web push notifications appear at the top or bottom of your browser’s window, even if you are offline when they are sent.
+Push notifications may be annoying, especially when accompanied by an alert, so you often want to disable them.
+However, if you are an online business owner, push notifications are a free and efficient way to boost your conversions and sales.
+Find out more.

 Go to Settings

-Click the icon of Settings at the right of your browser window and choose “Settings.”
+Click on the Settings icon at the right of your browser window and choose “Settings.”

 Choose Advanced Settings

-If you once gave a permission to a website to show notifications, but now you do not want, choose “Manage exceptions” and put X to the right of the site.
-Click “Done”.
+If you once permitted a website to show notifications, but now you do not want, choose “Manage exceptions” and put X to the right of the site.
+Click “Done.”

-Web push notification is a good way to inform the users about the latest news, trends, sales, advertisements.
+Web push notifications are an excellent way to inform the users about the latest news, trends, sales, advertisements.

-For your notifications not to be disabled, send them only to the users who gave you a permission by clicking "Allow push notification".
+To avoid having your notifications disabled, send them only to users who gave you permission by clicking "Allow push notification."

-This delivery channel is a great chance to empower your email marketing with.
-Inform about new arrivals, back in stock items and recent articles.
+This delivery channel is a great chance to empower your email marketing.
+Inform users about new arrivals, back-in-stock items, and recent articles.

 Web push notifications in SendPulse